hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/22- Terraform Modules.md

-#### Choose the ways available to download the module in your current terraform configuration directory.
+#### Choose the ways available to DOWNLOAD and UPDATE the module in your current terraform configuration directory.

 - terraform init